dmenneck/indoorgraphs-package/README.md

 # indoorgraphs

-Use indoor graphs built with [indoorgraphs](https://indoorgraphs.de/) to implement client-side routing in your application.
+Use indoor graphs built with [indoorgraphs](https://indoorgraphs.de/) to implement client-side routing in your mapping application.

 ## Installation